Mellanox/network-operator/deployment/network-operator/README.md

 ## Helm Tests

 Network Operator has Helm tests to verify deployment.
-To run tests it is required to set the following chart parameters on helm install/upgrade: `deployCR`, `devicePlugin`, `secondaryNetwork` as the test depends on `NicClusterPolicy` instance being deployed by Helm.
+To run tests it is required to set the following chart parameters on helm install/upgrade: `deployCR`, `rdmaSharedDevicePlugin`, `secondaryNetwork` as the test depends on `NicClusterPolicy` instance being deployed by Helm.
 Supported Tests:
-- Device Plugin Resource: This test creates a pod that requests the first resource in `devicePlugin.resources`
+- Device Plugin Resource: This test creates a pod that requests the first resource in `rdmaSharedDevicePlugin.resources`
 - RDMA Traffic: This test creates a pod that test loopback RDMA traffic with `rping`

 Run the helm test with following command after deploying network operator with helm